avine/formation-angular-base/doc/workbook/public/04_tests.md

 - It should emit addToBasket event with the given product when the button is clicked
   - Spy on the `emit` method of the `addToBasket` output to check that it is called

+- It should not add the "text-bg-warning" className when stock is greater than 1

+- It should add the "text-bg-warning" className when stock is equal to 1

 ## Lab 4: Unit testing 3/3